 Judith Shapiro is the director of the Masters in Natural Resources and Sustainable Development for the School of International Service at American University.
 She was one of the first Americans to live in China after U.S.-China relations were normalized in 1979, and taught English at the Hunan Teachers’ College in Changsha, China.
 She has also taught at Villanova, the University of Pennsylvania, the University of Aveiro (Portugal) and the Southwest Agricultural University in Chongqing, China.
-She was a visiting professor at Schwarzman College, Qinghua University, from December 2016 to January 2017.
+She is a visiting professor at Schwarzman College, Tsinghua University.

 Professor Shapiro’s research and teaching focus on global environmental politics and policy, the environmental politics of Asia, and Chinese politics under Mao.
 She is the author, co-author or editor of seven books, including China’s Environmental Challenges (Polity 2016), Mao’s War against Nature (Cambridge University Press 2001), Son of the Revolution (with Liang Heng, Knopf 1983), After the Nightmare (with Liang Heng, Knopf 1987), Cold Winds, Warm Winds: Intellectual Life in China Today (with Liang Heng, Wesleyan University Press 1987), Debates on the Future of Communism (co-edited with Vladimir Tismaneanu, Palgrave 1991), and, together with her mother Joan Hatch Lennox, Lifechanges: How Women Can Make Courageous Choices (Random House, 1991).
 Her book Mao’s War against Nature inspired a documentary film, “Waking the Green Tiger” (2011).
 Her early experiences in China were made into a television feature film starring Melissa Gilbert.